dalibo/emaj/docs/en/parallelRollbackClient.rst

 To specify a list of tables groups in the -g parameter, separate the name of each group by a comma.

-The supplied connection role must be either a superuser or a role having *emaj_adm* rights.
+The supplied connection role must have the :doc:`E-Maj administration rights<accessPolicy>`.

 For safety reasons, it is not recommended to use the -W option to supply a password.
 It is rather advisable to use the *.pgpass* file (see PostgreSQL documentation).